How to Build an Effective Workplace Survey

-	“Survey Monkey has pre-designed templates for employee surveys – their templates range from topics such as job satisfaction, employee satisfaction with company, measures of leadership effectiveness and many others,” says Certified HR Coach Lisa Barrington of Barrington Coaching.
+“Survey Monkey has pre-designed templates for employee surveys – their templates range from topics such as job satisfaction, employee satisfaction with the company, measures of leadership effectiveness, and many others,” says Certified HR Coach Lisa Barrington of Barrington Coaching.

 Another option that provides flexible templates is Google Forms.
 “Google Docs has a great ‘forms’ format that lets you build your own survey easily, and will tally the results for you,” says Ms. Tulloch.
 “You can adjust the surveys or create different versions, so it’s a scalable process,” says Sophie Lhoutellier, HR Manager at Badger Maps.
 “It allows you to see and manage the results immediately and get a great overview of the responses.”

 Survey Monkey provides templates that help you assess nearly every metric imaginable.
 “Whether you want to measure job satisfaction, get feedback on benefits, or do performance evaluations, our expert templates make it easy to get started.
 And our powerful analytics help you spot trends, create charts, and export professional reports,” the website reads.

 According to HR experts, whether you’re adopting a template or designing your own workplace survey, the right questions must be asked.
 “Some great questions include asking about people’s direct managers (since many staff leaves organizations when they have a bad manager),” says Ms. Tulloch, “such as: